wizeguyy/RandomX/doc/configuration.md

 # RandomX configuration

 RandomX has 45 customizable parameters (see table below).
 We recommend each project using RandomX to select a unique configuration to prevent network attacks from hashpower rental services.
+Selecting a unique `RANDOMX_ARGON_SALT` is perhaps the easiest way to mitigate work sharing across networks, but other parameters can additionally change performance & hardware requirements for a given implementation.

 These parameters can be modified in source file [configuration.h](../src/configuration.h).